lexicalunit/dotfiles/bin/README.md

                                      (experimental)
     -6, --force-ipv6                 Make all connections via IPv6
                                      (experimental)
-    --cn-verification-proxy URL      Use this proxy to verify the IP address for some Chinese sites.
-The default proxy
+    --geo-verification-proxy URL     Use this proxy to verify the IP address for some geo-restricted sites.
+The default
-                                     specified by --proxy (or none, if the options is not present) is used for the actual downloading. (experimental)
+                                     proxy specified by --proxy (or none, if the options is not present) is used for the actual downloading. (experimental)